How To Respond To Bad Online Reviews For Your Business In 2022: The Ultimate Guide

 Apart from that, it’s actually unethical and illegal.
 Reputed platforms like Yelp are really sensitive about it.

-On SiteJabber, businesses that respond to reviews have an 86% higher rating compared to those that ignore them.
-Also, negative reviews on social media can go viral pretty fast.
+Negative reviews on social media can go viral pretty fast.
 This means that companies have to get on board fast or risk the wrath of their unhappy customers’ complaints and criticisms going viral.

 Being rude or impolite